Go to the top of this page

 SAF Initiatives for Dissemination Expansion

 The JAL Group aims to achieve net zero CO2 emissions by 2050 by replacing 10% of fuel load with SAF by 2030 and reducing total CO2 emissions below 90% level of the actual amount of fiscal year 2019 levels.
-In regions outside of Japan, we invest to Fulcrum BioEnergy Inc., a US venture company that manufactures SAF.
+In regions outside of Japan, we have invested to Fulcrum BioEnergy Inc., a US venture company that manufactures SAF.

 In Japan, with technical support from Green Earth Institute Co., Ltd., we used a bioprocess using microorganisms developed by the Research Institute of Innovative Technology for the Earth, and spent approximately one year and three months at facilities in Japan to complete the first domestic SAF.
 On February 4, 2021, Japan's first domestically produced SAF made from cotton clothing exclusively using domestic technology was loaded for the first time on a domestic scheduled flight.
 In addition, as part of the “Development of Production Technologies for Biojet Fuels” of New Energy and Industrial Technology Development Organization (NEDO), a Japanese national research and development agency, JAL has conducted a flight with 3,132 liters (9.1% mixing ratio) of SAF produced domestically in Japan added in existing fuel, manufactured by Mitsubishi Power, Ltd., Toyo Engineering Corporation, JERA Co., Inc., and by IHI Corporation.
 The former is created from wood chips and the latter from algae.
 It was the world’s first attempt to load 2 different types of SAF on the same flight.